Dementia in America

 - Symptoms can vary from person to person, but typically a person with dementia may have problems with memory, attention, communication, problem-solving, reasoning, and even visual perception beyond age-related changes.

-- Alzheimer’s disease is the most common form contributing 60-70% of cases.
+- Alzheimer’s disease is the most common form of dementia contributing 60-70% of cases.

 - In America, one new case of Alzheimer’s disease is diagnosed every 65 seconds.

-- In 2019, family and friends (informal caregivers) spent an average of 5 hours per day caring for a person living with dementia.
+- Family and friends (informal caregivers) spend an average of 5 hours per day caring for a person living with dementia.